EasyMealOrder/backEnd/README.md

 backEnd for EasyMealOrder

-before you edit this project, make sure  Django and Django RESTful Framework were installed.
+Before you edit this project, make sure  Django and Django RESTful Framework were installed.
+I personally recommend using eclipse with pydev.
 ```
 pip instal django
 pip install djangorestframework